yakiimoninja/baiken/README.md

 ## Commands.
 ### Both **`/`** and **`@Baiken`** can be used to invoke commands.
 - **Command**: `/frames`. \
-Displays the frame data of a move along with an image.\
+Example: `/frames baiken 236K`.\
-Example: `/frames baiken 236K`.
+Displays the frame data of a move along with an image.

 - **Command**: `/hitboxes`. \
-Displays the hitbox images of a character's move. \
+Example: `/hitboxes goldlewis 426H`.\
-Example: `/hitboxes goldlewis 426H`.
+Displays the hitbox images of a character's move.

 - **Command**: `/moves`.\
-Displays all the moves and inputs of a character.\
+Example: `/moves sol`.\
-Example: `/moves sol`.
+Displays all the moves and inputs of a character.

 - **Command**: `/aliases`.\
-Displays all the aliases for each normal/special/super move of a character.\
+Example: `/aliases leo`.\
-Example: `/aliases leo`.
+Displays all the aliases for each normal/special/super move of a character.

 - **Command**: `/nicknames`.\
 Displays all the nicknames for each character.